Call-for-Code/Beginner-Open-Source-Workshop-for-IBMers/README.md

 Click the [GitHub account mapper button](https://w3.ibm.com/developer/open-source/) on the **Open Source @ IBM** page at on the intranet.
 Go through the steps to link your accounts.

-## Create your first pull request
+## Exercise 1: Create your first pull request

 With that done, it's now time to create your first GitHub contribution!
 Follow the steps in the [**Practice-Pull-Requests**](https://github.com/Call-for-Code/Practice-Pull-Requests) repo.

-## Create your first repo from a template
+## Exercise 2: Create your first repo from a template

 Ok, now that you've learned how to contribute to an existing project, it's time to create and configure your own repository from the [**Project Sample template**](https://github.com/Call-for-Code/Project-Sample).